11ty/11ty-website/docs/config.md

 ### Directory for Includes

-Controls the directory inside which the template includes/extends/partials/etc can be found.
+Controls the which directory is the _includes_ directory.
+The _includes_ folder is meant for templates and data in general like layout templates.

 | Includes Directory |  |
 | --- | --- |